"Quality Outdoor Living Since 1995"

 If you want a decorative focal point for summer entertaining and don’t mind heading inside when the weather turns, a pergola might work.
 If you want to actually use your patio year-round – through spring showers, summer sun, fall rain, and winter snow – you need a solid patio cover.

-This guide breaks down everything: the real differences between these structures, what they cost in Canadian dollars, permit requirements in Okanagan municipalities, and which option makes sense for your specific situation.
+This guide breaks down everything: the real differences between these structures, how they compare on value, what to know about permits in Okanagan municipalities, and which option makes sense for your specific situation.

 The Core Difference: Pergolas vs Patio Covers